Goji-P2P/slate/source/includes/_quickstart-settlement.md

 `sortCode: 203002`

 <aside class="notice">
-Please note that by default the payment destination is disabled and have to be enabled by Goji before using it.
+Please note that by default the payment destination is disabled and has to be enabled by Goji before it can be used.
 </aside>

 After the payment destination is enabled settle the investment.